-Trammell decided to work with Dr. Carter because he was a famous Southern Historian and history professor who had the necessary resources to publish his manuscript.
+Trammell decided to work with Dr. Carter because he was a famous historian and history professor who had the necessary resources to publish his manuscript.

 Seymore and his son, Warren, met with Dr. Carter several times and agreed to give him a copy of the manuscript.
 Seymore and Warren spent numerous hours with Carter verifying Seymore’s extraordinary accounts of this important piece of history.